What is Sales Development Representative's (SDR) Role?

 How to progress in a sales development career?

 Many passionate sales development reps who enter the industry, quickly progress in their careers to account executives and managerial roles.
-But sales development representative's career path isn’t always straightforward as some may think.
+But a sales development representative's career path isn’t always straightforward as some may think.

-The next step in SDR’s career is usually the role of an account executive.
+The next step in a junior SDR’s career is usually the role of an account executive.
 The first sign that promotion is due is when you can perform your tasks without repeating the same mistakes.

 Then you might be asked to enter the SDR stand-in.
 This is when an SDR stands in for one of the AEs and takes over the role for a day or even for one call.
 This process helps to assess your selling capability.
 It also creates opportunities for exposure but more importantly is a proving ground.